By law you must register a baby's birth within 42 days.

 The baby does not need to be taken to the registration office to show that the birth has taken place.
 The local health authority or the hospital where the birth occurred will notify the Registrar of the birth.

-However, the father's details can only be entered in the register if he is also present at the time of re-registration.
+Fathers details can only be entered in to the register in the following circumstances:-

 Other people who may register births: